NE Ontario’s Chiniguchi/Sturgeon Canoe Route

 From Matagamasi Lake to Silvester Lake –

-We faced our first portages when we got to the north end of Matagamasi Lake.
-Since the Lake is a part of the Chiniguchi River system and we were going upriver to its source. there would be no running of rapids!
-Instead, there is a 340-meter carry out of Matagamasi to an open stretch of water, which leads to a second portage, 405- or-so meters into Silvester Lake.
+We faced our first portages at the north end of Matagamasi Lake.
+Since the Lake is a part of the Chiniguchi River system and we were going upriver to its source, there would be no running of rapids!
+Instead, there is a 340-meter carry out of Matagamasi to an open stretch of water, which leads to a second 405-meter portage into Silvester Lake.

 The bit of the Natural Resources Canada topo below indicates a historical portage – the Toenail – that no longer exists.